The Cure (The Cure album)

 The Cure is the twelfth studio album by the English rock band of the same name, released on 25 June 2004.
 It would be the band's first studio album released on Geffen Records.
 The album was entirely co-produced by American producer Ross Robinson and frontman Robert Smith and spawned the single "The End of the World".
+It is the band's final studio album with guitarist Perry Bamonte prior to his death in 2025.

 Production and content

 Robinson had previously worked with rock and heavy metal bands such as Korn, Limp Bizkit, Slipknot, At the Drive-In, Glassjaw and the Blood Brothers.
 This may have contributed to the songs on the album being heavier than previous material by the band.
 Smith described the record as "Cure heavy", as opposed to "new-metal heavy".

 Robinson said The Cure's usual process was to first create the music and Smith would later bring the lyrics.
 He said he encouraged Smith to write the lyrics first instead.
 That way the rest of the band could put the feeling expressed into the music they played.

 Twenty songs were created during the recording sessions.
-However, Robinson suggest a different sequencing; Smith explained:
+However, Robinson suggested a different sequencing; Smith explained:

 "We did twenty songs in total.
 There's fifteen being released in this first wave, and three of the five being left off are the most depressing songs we've ever done.
 Ross Robinson is beside himself with anguish that I've left them off the album.
 The running order that Ross came up with was an eight-song album of all the big, dark, dismal songs.
 Then I put together my running order and we played them back-to-back, and I just preferred mine.
 The fact is, I make the decisions."

 Robinson insisted on the group playing together while recording songs, like a live experience.
 Bassist Simon Gallup did not enjoy working with Robinson, believing that he was "contriving to be eccentric".